TheWizardsCode/Character-Dev/Assets/WizardsCode/Character/Documentation/Behaviours/Mini God Game - Step 001.md

 Simply point and click to plant trees.

 The male (red) character will go an chop the trees down.
-But this takes up alowt of energy.
+But this takes up alot of energy.
 When he's tired he will lie down to rest.

+When he has enough wood he will build a house and will be able to go to sleep and rest properly.

+If his energy levels go too low he will start to loose health.
+If his health reaches 0 he will die.